 "If the FDA sees no urgency, the Novavax vaccine might not be available in the U.S. for months, and in the meantime the national supply of other doses exceeds demand.
 But the asymmetry in coverage also hints at how the hype around the early-bird vaccines from Pfizer and Moderna has distorted perception.
 Their rapid arrival has been described in this magazine as "the triumph of mRNA"-a brand-new vaccine technology whose "potential stretches far beyond this pandemic."
 Other outlets gushed about "a turning point in the long history of vaccines," one that "changed biotech forever."
-It was easy to assume, based on all this reporting, that mRNA vaccines had already proved to be the most effective ones you could get-that they were better, sleeker, even cooler than any other vaccines could ever be."104
+It was easy to assume, based on all this reporting, that mRNA vaccines had already proved to be the most effective ones you could get-that they were better, sleeker, even cooler than any other vaccines could ever be."

 But recently The CDC announced that participants in the Novavax PREVENT-19 Phase 3 clinical trial are considered fully vaccinated two weeks after they have completed the vaccine series.
+On September 14, 2021, Japan secured 150 million doses of the Novavax vaccine.
+These are encouraging signs that may point to a fourth-quarter 2021 approval.